Mexico

 Restoring Land and Nourishing Communities

 Plant With Purpose helps farmers restore soil health using regenerative techniques rooted in Indigenous knowledge.
-Healthier gardens mean families can grow diverse, nutrient-rich food and send kids to school.
+Healthier gardens mean families can grow nutritious food and send kids to school.
 “Now we can afford health care and household needs,” a farmer shares.
 Savings groups give families a financial safety net and confidence for the future.
 Workshops spread knowledge and encouragement among neighbors, building stronger communities.
 Healing the land is restoring hope and relationships.

 Expand the Work in Mexico